paulvanleest/retrocoin/README.md

 1.  install ubuntu
-    Lots of guides to do this, not part of this readme Make it your own (like add a nice arcade background, hide all bars and buttons et cetera) Autostart without login, keepalive without locking
-    Other fun enhancements like switching backgrounds or play arcade demo/intro shorts

-    Note: Another distro can be used, but that is not part of this readme.
+    Lots of guides to do this, not part of this readme Another distro can be used, but that is not part of this readme.
 Figure it out/create a fork/whatever

 2. Make sure your NFC reader works (this can be a whole chapter on it s own), see reader-install/README.md for (unfinished) documentation